FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 ## Authors

-Made with ❤️ by Jen Looper, from the original Mini 1 by Natalia Tepluhina, updated by Jen Looper
+Made with ❤️ by Jen Looper with CSS from Jo Franchetti, from the original Mini 1 by Natalia Tepluhina, updated by Jen Looper